 To start the filing, a surviving spouse/partner must fill out a form and file it with the clerk of the court.
-The spousal property petition is filed in the county in which the estate of the deceased spouse/partner is administered.
-When filing the form, you must attach the deceased’s will, if one exists, and any other agreements showing to whom the property subject to the petition belongs.
+The spousal property petition is filed in the county in where the decedent lived or owned property.
+When submitting the documents, you must attach the deceased’s will, if one exists, and any other agreements showing to whom the property subject to the petition belongs.

-We Can Help File Your California Probate Spousal Property Petition
+We Can Help File Your California Spousal Property Petition

 If you are considering filing a California spousal property petition to settle an estate in California and want to avoid the high cost of attorney’s fees, contact A People’s Choice for low-cost legal document assistance.
 Although we cannot give legal advice, A People’s Choice can help you in preparing all the required legal documents to help you settle the estate by filing a California spousal property petition without having to hire a lawyer.